MCDMSociety/MOrepo-Forget20/ReadMe.md

 ### Raw format description

-All instance files are given in raw format.
+All instance files are given in raw format (a text file).
 An example for a knapsack problem is:

 ```
 15 1 3 15 45